Portuguese Wine Guide

 Curious fact: when you’re drinking Madeira you’re drinking wood, because that’s what it means in Portuguese.

 Verdelho is medium dry Madeira and quite possibly my favourite kind.
-There’s a rich range of flavour that doesn’t get obscured by any syrupy sweetness, which sometimes overwhelms.
+There’s a rich range of flavour that doesn’t get obscured by any syrupy sweetness, which can sometimes overwhelm.

 Bual is medium sweet Madeira that’s extremely easy to drink.
 Since it’s undoubtedly the most pleasant of all Madeira, I would recommend starting here.

 The sweetest of all Madeira wines, this is only one that I could see being labelled as a dessert wine.
-Like the Sercial, it can sometimes go a little overboard in its strong singular nature.
+Like the Sercial, it can sometimes be too strong and singular in its nature, so if you don’t like sweet wines that much, stay far far away.

 Madeiras made from Blandy’s are generally considered to be a touch sweeter than all of the other producers, so keep that in mind when making your selections.